Twofigo/LinuxModManager/README.md

 **config.json** the configuration that describes target, sources, and some settigs.

 # Future plans
-## Mod profiles
+1. **Mod profiles**:
-I wanna split the config into a general config and a
+I wanna split the config into a general config and a profile config, so i can jump between modding profiles by just using a different modules list.
+2. **Hardlink mode**: Hardlinks have some higher restrictions, but could solve my bugs with linking executables.
+3. **Better help**: the help command isn't quite as fleshed out as it should be.
+4. **Better test enviroment**: I've written this script while using it for games.
+But some unit tests are needed now that i have a decent design i'm happy with.